CHC33015 Certificate III in Individual Support (Ageing)

 - maintain personal care and other activities of daily living

-- provide palliative and dementia care
+- provide dementia care

 - work with diverse people and cultures